IndrajeetPatil/ggstatsplot/README.md

 ## Installation

-To get the latest, stable CRAN release:
+To get the latest, stable CRAN release (`0.0.4`):

 ``` r
 utils::install.packages(pkgs = "ggstatsplot")
 ```

-You can get the **development** version from GitHub.
+You can get the **development** version of the package from GitHub (`0.0.4.9000`).
 If you are in hurry and want to reduce the time of installation, prefer-

 ``` r
 # needed package to download from GitHub repo